gavinlyonsrepo/cylon-deb/README.md

 Installation
 -----------------------------------------------
+Manual install or DEB file available on request.

-TO DO: Create a PPA and Deb file.
-Describe the installation process.
+TO DO: Create a PPA on laucnpad and describe the installation process.

 Usage
 -------------------------------------------

-The program installs an icon in system application menus under system.
-It can be also run in a terminal by typing cylon:
+Run in a terminal by typing cylon:

 cylon -[options]